Ukraine latest: Moscow says 'no concrete plans' for Putin-Biden summit | DW | 21.02.2022

 Biden's press secretary said the meeting with Putin (right) can only happen if Moscow does not invade Ukraine

-Russia said there were no plans yet for a meet between US President Joe Biden and Russia's Vladimir Putin following news that the two leaders would meet to discuss the Ukraine crisis.
+Russia said there were no plans yet for a meeting between US President Joe Biden and Russia's Vladimir Putin following news that the two leaders would meet to discuss the Ukraine crisis.

 "No, so far there are no concrete plans on that account," Kremlin spokesman Dmitry Peskov told reporters in Moscow on Monday.